apache/systemds/docs/quick-start-guide.md

 # Download SystemML

-Binary releases of SystemML are available for download at [https://github.com/SparkTC/systemml/releases](https://github.com/SparkTC/systemml/releases).
+The pre-incubator binary release of SystemML 0.8.0 is available for download at [https://github.com/SparkTC/systemml/releases](https://github.com/SparkTC/systemml/releases).
+Apache incubator binary releases of SystemML will be available from the [Apache SystemML (incubating)](http://systemml.apache.org/) website.

-The SystemML project is available on GitHub at [https://github.com/SparkTC/systemml](https://github.com/SparkTC/systemml).
+The SystemML project is available on GitHub at [https://github.com/apache/incubator-systemml](https://github.com/apache/incubator-systemml).
 SystemML can be downloaded from GitHub and built with Maven.
 Instructions to build and test SystemML can be found in the GitHub README file.